 The Slate Belt

-"These places, the intersection of geology, technology, and culture, were an important part of American life and their stories are still accessible through the visual testimony of the land, the structures, and the machinery, as well as the stories of those who last labored there."
+"Pennsylvania's Slate Belt is the quintessential intersection of geology, technology, and culture.
+It was an important part of American life and its stories are still accessible through the visual testimony of the land, the structures, and the machinery, as well as the stories of those who last labored there."

 Frank Matero - Project Director